Skip to main content

 Septic Pumping

 Most San Antonio households should pump their septic tank every 3-5 years.
 Families of four or more, or homes with garbage disposals, should plan for every 2-3 years.
-The local soil conditions put extra pressure on drain fields here, so sticking to a schedule matters more than you might think.
-As Nathan Glavy, a program specialist at Texas A&M AgriLife Extension, notes: "Failing septic systems have been identified as a source of increased bacteria and nutrient loading" in Texas watersheds.
-Regular pumping is the simplest way to prevent that.
+The local soil conditions put extra pressure on drain fields here, so sticking to a schedule is more important than you might think.
 A standard pump-out on a 1,000-gallon tank runs $240-$280 in the San Antonio area.

 Septic Repair

 Drain field problems are the most common and expensive repair in Bexar County.
-The EPA reports that roughly 21% of U.S. households rely on septic systems, and soil clogging from inadequate maintenance is the leading cause of failure.
 The combination of rocky Hill Country limestone in the west and heavy Blackland Prairie clay in the east means drain fields take a beating no matter which side of town you're on.
 Common repairs include replacing failed drain field lines ($3,000-$7,000), fixing cracked tanks ($1,500-$3,000), and clearing clogged inlet or outlet pipes ($200-$500).

 Septic Inspection